hazelgrove/phi/1-labeled-tuples/1-labeled-tuples.md

 Singleton label products are supported.
 For example, `.x Num` is supported.

+# What about records?
 ### Type Syntax Errors

 A label must be followed by a valid type and comma operator, not another label.
 For example, `.label1 .label2 ty` produces an error.<br/>
-(Question: Would this produce an error given that singleton products are supported?)

 A label cannot exist by itself, it is given meaning by having a type follow it.
 For example, `.label1 ` by itself produces an error. <br/>
 Proposed Error Message: Error Curosr appears on `.label1`<br/>
-Expecting a type of Labeled Product / Got Inconsitent type of Label
+Expecting Expecting a Type

 Elements in the tuples need to be separated by commas, if they are not then this produces an error.
 For example, `.label1 ty .label2` produces an error. <br/>
 Proposed Error Message: Error cursor appears on `.label2`<br/>
-Expecting a type of Labeled Product / Got Inconsitent type of Label
+Expecting a type Got a label

 Duplicate labels within a tuple are not valid, so they produce an error.
 The error will appear on the subsequent duplicate uses, not on the type as a whole.
-FOr example, the type `.label1 Num, .label1 Num, .label2 Num, .label1 Bool` will have erros on the second use of  `.label1 Num` and  `.label1 Bool`
+FOr example, the type `.label1 Num, .label1 Num, .label2 Num, .label1 Bool` will have errors on the second use of  `.label1 Num` and  `.label1 Bool`
+Error Message

   <!-- - allow non-labled prefix, but once you use a label as subsequent positions have to be labeled
     - alternatively, allow labeled and non-labeled positions to be interleaved